PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/020-multisig/index.md

 ### Proposal Creation

-To create a multisig proposal, a signer must call the `multisig::create_proposal_as_key` extrinsic.
+To create a multisig proposal, a signer must call the `multisig::create_proposal` extrinsic.
 This allows the proposer to wrap a standard blockchain call into a proposal that other multisig signers can vote on.
 The creator must be one of the authorized signers of the multisig, and by creating the proposal they automatically cast an approval vote.

 When creating a proposal, you can specify: